Parveen Yaqoob: Education and career

 Yaqoob is of Pakistani descent.
 She graduated with a BA in Physiological Sciences and subsequently a DPhil in Biochemistry from the University of Oxford.

 Following post-doctoral positions at both University of Oxford and University of Southampton, she was appointed to a Lectureship in Human Nutrition at the University of Reading in 1998 and awarded the title of Professor of Nutritional Physiology in 2010.
 She was appointed head of the School of Chemistry, Food & Pharmacy in 2015 and Pro-Vice-Chancellor Research and Innovation in 2018, taking on the additional role of Deputy Vice-Chancellor in 2020.

-Yaqoob was chair of the Athena SWAN Governance Committee, from 2020-2023, responsible for overseeing the transformation of the Athena Swan Charter following an independent review in 2020 and raising the profile of gender equality in higher education.
+Yaqoob was chair of the Athena SWAN Governance Committee, from 2020 to 2023, responsible for overseeing the transformation of the Athena Swan Charter following an independent review in 2020 and raising the profile of gender equality in higher education.
 She was appointed to the board of directors of Advance HE and chair of its Equality, Diversity and Inclusion Committee in 2023.